arjunr2/personal-website/docs/index.md

 <br/>
 ## News
+* *Sep 2025*: :octicons-milestone-24: Completed my Thesis Prospectus and am on the lookout for full-time positions
 * *Aug 2025*: :material-podcast: Tune in to this [**WebAssembly Unleashed episode**](https://www.youtube.com/watch?v=OhybI5aUy5M) where I discuss excitement around debugging with Wasm.
 * *Mar 2025*: :material-briefcase-plus-outline: Starting an internship at *F5 Networks Inc.* for the Summer '25.
 * *Feb 2025*: :material-file-document-check: Paper Accepted -- *Interference-Aware Edge Runtime Prediction with Conformal Matrix Completion* at *MLSys '25*!